 Fellows may be asked to collaborate with other Fellows or U.S. Government grantees (Fulbright English Teaching Assistants, Peace Corps volunteers, etc.) to coordinate activities and other programs.
 These activities may take place at sites outside of the assigned host institution.
 All fellowship duties will not exceed 40 hours per week and must not include administrative work for the host institution.

 Fellowship duties vary from project to project and may include some but not all of the activities described above.
 Eligible applicants will receive an actual project description of the fellowship assignment they have been matched to before they are placed on a roster.
-To read specific project descriptions for current or upcoming projects, click here.
+To read sample projects and stories, click here.